rafidka/github-downloader/README.md

 npm run main
 ```

-For example, the following will download the top repository (by number of forks) from each
+For example, the following will download the top repositories (by number of
-of the programming languages that this tool currently support (check help message for a list):
+forks) from each of the programming languages that this tool currently support
+(check help message for a list):

 ```shell
 npm run main -- --repos-dir /home/rafid/WorkspaceData/repos --max-repo-count 1